2013 Bonnaroo Access Guide

 Special Dietary Needs: Those who have special dietary needs may bring small amounts of food, for personal use only, into the venue.
 Factory sealed, non-glass, water bottles, or empty containers to fill at the water stations, are also allowed.

-NEW: Special Permissions: Those who need permission to bring special items through the Centeroo gates, into the venue, should contact access at bonnarro dot com by May 23.
+Special Permissions: Those who need permission to bring special items through the Centeroo gates, into the venue, should contact access at bonnarro dot com by May 23.
 Examples include higher chairs because of arthritis, small umbrellas because of high sensitivity to sun, food for personal use because of allergies, etc.

 Requests for Accommodations: If you need an accommodation that Bonnaroo’s Access Program does not already provide please make your request right away and no later than May 23.
 For an event this size, last minute requests are very difficult to process.
 Contact access at bonnaroo dot com as soon as possible.
 Some services may be available without advance notice.
 Please stop by the Access Center to ask for assistance.
 We want your visit to Bonnaroo to go as smoothly as possible.